Why some of us are bad at maths

 Dyscalculia

 Some people – around 7% of us – find maths difficult because of a developmental disorder called dyscalculia.
 Dyscalculia is specifically a mathematical learning disability: you might be very intelligent and have access to good all-round teaching, but still struggle to learn maths.
-In this way, it’s very like dyslexia, where someone finds reading much harder not only compared to other people but also compared to other language tasks that don't involve reading, like understanding verbal instructions from a teacher.
+In this way, it’s very like dyslexia, where someone finds reading much harder than you’d expect from how they do with spoken language, like understanding verbal instructions from a teacher.

 It’s not really clear why dyscalculia happens.
 Part of the problem with figuring out what’s going on is that there seem to be lots of different systems that deal with numbers in the human mind.
-Let’s take a quick look at how Butterworth [vii] breaks these down:
+Let’s take a quick look at how the numeracy expert Brian Butterworth breaks these down:

 The approximate number system